World Series of Poker Tournament of Champions: 2010

 The public decided the 20 players via an online vote at www.WSOP.com/TOC.
-Voting was open from March 15, 2010 until midnight ET on June 15, 2010.
+Voting was open from March 15, 2010, until midnight ET on June 15, 2010.

 Voted in were: Phil Ivey, Daniel Negreanu, Doyle Brunson, Phil Hellmuth, Chris Ferguson, Allen Cunningham, Johnny Chan, Scotty Nguyen, Barry Greenstein, John Juanda, Erik Seidel, Jennifer Harman, Huck Seed, Dan Harrington, T. J. Cloutier, Sammy Farha, Howard Lederer, Greg Raymer, Joe Hachem and Antonio Esfandiari.

 Five of the seats were automatically awarded.
 The reigning WSOP Champion Joe Cada, the reigning WSOP Europe Champion Barry Shulman and the three previous TOC winners: Annie Duke, Mike Matusow and Mike Sexton.

 The remaining two seats were awarded as sponsor exemptions by Harrah's, to Andrew Barton and Bertrand "Elky" Grospellier.

 On June 27, the 27 players began play in the Amazon Room at the Rio All-Suite Hotel & Casino in Las Vegas.
-The final nine players returned to play the final table on July 4, 2010 in the same location.
+The final nine players returned to play the final table on July 4, 2010, in the same location.

+2022

+In 2022, the WSOP ToC was reintroduced to automatically include the season's winners of all WSOP Circuit Events played at regional casinos and online, as well as WSOP bracelet winners in Las Vegas from the previous year.
+470 Champions out of an eligible 569 qualifiers participated in the 2022 WSOP ToC.
+The top 60 participants split a prize pool of $1 million with a first prize of $250,000.